 That means if you go anywhere in the city center you will pay about 50-60 Pesos more with the yellow taxis compared to the white taxis.
 But seriously: It’s worth it and I totally recommend it.
 This surcharge is exactly the same as at Suvarnabhumi Airport in Bangkok where they have a 50 Baht service charge.

 If your destination is on P Burgos Street in Makati or in Malate then the total fare will be about 160-200 Pesos, depending on the traffic situation.
 And the trip takes between 30 minutes and 1 hour – if it’s possible try to schedule your flight so you will arrive at the airport before 4pm so you will sit in the cab for just about half an hour.

 If you want to use the yellow taxi you would just line up at the stand like you can see in the picture.
 There are plenty of vehicles around at any time so you won’t have to wait longer than 5 minutes.

 Always make sure they turn on the meter and if not, then you shouldn’t go.
 There are so many cars available so just try the next one.
-That’s why I recommend you to just go with the yellow taxis instead, the 50-60 Pesos extra is well worth the less hassle and I also found the drivers a lot more polite and not trying to sell you some tour package or other things.
+That’s why I recommend you to just go with the yellow taxis instead, the 50-60 Pesos extra is well worth the less hassle, and I also found the drivers a lot more polite and not trying to sell you some tour package or other things along the way.

 The trip takes obviously the same time with both types of taxis, between 30 and 60 minutes to Makati, Ermita or Malate, depending on the time you go (the traffic situation is worst during the rush hour between 6pm and 8pm).